hariomahlawat/An-open-dataset-for-landuse-classification-in-India-for-Sentinel-2/README.md

 ## Methodology for pixel-level-classification
 ![alt text](images/sentinel-2_classification.png?raw=true)

+## Step by step procedure to do classification of a selected area.
+* **Step 1  : Run the GEE script**

+Run the corresponding GEE script for monthly classification. (monthly_prediction.js).
+The output of the GEE script will be more than one images(max 12(one for each month) or less than 12(if cloud-free image of some months are not available) ) for your area of interest (selected area) for each year.

+> *Note - You should have the shapefile of that particular area or you can draw the area by hand in GEE.
+Someone, who is new to Google earth engine, can find all the help from this [place](https://developers.google.com/earth-engine/getstarted)*

+* **Step 2 : Compute final classification result for you area for each year**

+Use the *script final_year_prediction.ipynb* to calculate the final prediction (land-use classification prediction) of your selected area using the monthly prediction results.

+* **Step 3 : Perform temporal correction (If you are doing classification for more than two years )**

+Use the script *temporal_correction.py* to do temporal correction over yearly prediction of the selected area.

 ## Shapefiles used as Google Earth Engine Assets
 The following shapefiles were used to download the images, training the classifier and for prediction of landuse in various Indian dostrcits.
 * **India_Boundary.zip / India_Boundary.geojson** - Boundary for India.